jimmoffitt/bounding-boxes/rbBoundingBoxes/README.md

 #### Important note

 The geo_rule_builder.rb file defines a GeoRuleBuilder object with two key settings (see below).
-Adjust these to match the product/tier you are working with. ```MAX_POSITIVE_CLAUSES``` is an artifact of a time when this limit was imposed on real-time queries.
+Adjust the ```MAX_RULE_LENGTH``` value to match the product/tier you are working with. ```MAX_POSITIVE_CLAUSES``` is an artifact of a time when this limit was imposed on real-time queries.
 This limit no longer exists, but the related code still has utility for limiting the number of geo operators to write to the rules.

 ```ruby
 class GeoRuleBuilder